The Famous Five: Enid Blyton's "Famous Five" novel series

 Blyton also wrote a number of short stories featuring the characters, which were collected together in 1995 as Five Have a Puzzling Time, and Other Stories.

-These books can be found as ebooks in Ebook-Hunter.

 Other book series

 Claude Voilier

-There are also books written originally in French by Claude Voilier (the Five have long been extremely popular in translation - by Voilier - in the French-speaking parts of Europe) and later translated into English.
+There are also books written originally in French by Claude Voilier (the Five have long been extremely popular in translation – by Voilier – in the French-speaking parts of Europe) and later translated into English.
 The Voilier titles are: